What is Internal Trade?

 - Payment: Money is to be paid and received in the home country, and that too in the country’s legal tender.
 Hence, the consideration for such purchase is to be made in the national currency or through the national banking system.

-- Legal Formalities: No to little legal formalities are to be complied with by the businessman and traders.
+- Legal Formalities: No to few legal formalities are to be complied with by the businessman and traders.
 This is because it does not require payment of customs duty as goods are manufactured and sold, domestically.
 As well as it does not attract foreign exchange and regulatory measures.

-- Distribution network: It comprises of a proper distribution network, which includes middlemen and agencies, who are involved in the business of exchange of goods and services.
+- Distribution network: It comprises a proper distribution network, which includes middlemen and agencies, who are involved in the business of exchange of goods and services.